House Democrats eye GOP playbook for Justice Department requests

 Democrats were among the first to criticize the Justice Department, beginning in late 2016, for succumbing to GOP demands related to the department’s probe of whether Clinton mishandled classified information and, later, its counterintelligence investigation into Russian interference in the presidential election.

-Schiff says he was among those cautioning the department at every step of the way that it was breaking from past practice of withholding documents at the core of its investigatory decisions, and preemptively warning that he expected them to apply any new standard to future investigations.
+Schiff says he was among those cautioning the department every step of the way that it was breaking from past practice of withholding documents at the core of its investigatory decisions, and pre-emptively warning that he expected the agency to apply any new standard to future investigations.

-Already, Schiff and five other Democratic committee chairmen have put Attorney General William Barr on notice in the form of a letter asking not only to release Mueller’s report “without delay and to the maximum extent permitted by law,” but other information Mueller’s team learned during the course of their investigation.
+Already, Schiff and five other Democratic committee chairmen have put Attorney General William Barr on notice, asking in a letter not only to release Mueller’s report “without delay and to the maximum extent permitted by law,” but also other information Mueller’s team learned during the course of their investigation.

 They cite the precedent the Justice Department set in “other closed and pending high-profile cases alleging wrongdoing by public officials” in which both “classified and law enforcement sensitive information” were turned over to the House.